pinohanako/RAG-powered-bot-for-real-estate/README.md

-#Telegram bot with RAG-powered conversational responses for a real estate agency.
+# RAG-powered Telegram bot for a real estate agency conversations